-Nuclear Material Consolidation, Storage, and Disposition-DOE continues to store many metric tons of excess nuclear materials that have been declared surplus to national security needs.
+Consolidation, Storage, and Disposition of Surplus Nuclear Material-DOE continues to store many metric tons of excess nuclear materials that have been declared surplus to national security needs.
 These materials, which include plutonium, uranium, neptunium, and spent nuclear fuel, pose significant hazards if not stored, shipped, and disposed of properly.
-The Board continues to carefully monitor DOE as it attempts to manage these materials and meet its commitments under Board Recommendations 2000-1 and 2005-1, Nuclear Material Packaging.
-The Board also continues to monitor implementation of DOE Order 410.2, Management of Nuclear Materials, including the development of a strategic plan for nuclear materials management.
+The Board continues to carefully monitor DOE's management of these materials and DOE's efforts to meet its commitments under Board Recommendations 2000-1 and 2005-1, Nuclear Material Packaging.
+The Board also continues to monitor implementation of DOE Order 410.2, Management of Nuclear Materials, including the execution of a strategic plan for nuclear materials management.